Luke4211/IMDB_Analysis/README.md

 This code uses data downloaded from IMDB.

-For usage,  use <a href="https://datasets.imdbws.com/">this link</a> to download title.basics.tsv, name.basics.tsv, title.ratings.tsv, and title.principals.tsv Extract, and rename resulting data.tsv files to the name of it's respective zip file (minus the .gz) and put in the working directory.
+For usage,  use <a href="https://datasets.imdbws.com/">this link</a> to download title.basics.tsv.gz, name.basics.tsv.gz, title.ratings.tsv.gz, and title.principals.tsv.gz Extract, and rename resulting data.tsv files to the name of it's respective zip file (minus the .gz) and put in the working directory.